maltaisn/recurpickerlib/README.md

 - Thanks to [David Vavra](https://github.com/davidvavra) and his translators for translating to 10 languages.

 ## Translations
-This library is only available in English and in French for now.
+The library is available in 12 languages.
 If you make a translation please send a pull request!
+There are comments in the default strings.xml to help with specific translation requirements.